-The activities of any company can be regarded as a set of business processes.
-In order to manage the company's work, you need to be able to describe, perform, monitor and improve these processes.
+The activities of any company can be viewed as a set of business processes.
+In order to manage the company’s work, you need to be able to describe, perform, monitor, and improve these processes.

 What is a process

 There are many definitions of this concept.
-We will adhere to the following:
+We will use the following one:

-A business process is a regularly recurring sequence of interrelated actions aimed at creating a certain product or service for consumers.
-Note that by consumers, we mean both internal and external customers.
+A business process is a regularly recurring sequence of interrelated actions aimed at creating a certain product or service for customers.
+Note that by customers, we mean both internal and external ones.

-Consider this example: a bank provides loans to its customers - this is a business process with an external customer.
-When the same bank recruits a loan specialist, the head of the bank’s department who is looking for a new employee will act as a customer.
-Such a business process satisfies the internal needs of the company.
+Consider the following example.
+A bank provides loans to its clients.
+This is a business process with an external customer.
+When the same bank recruits a loan specialist, the customer will be the head of the department looking for a new employee.
+A business process like this satisfies the internal needs of the company.

 Why we need to describe processes

-Any organization has regulations and procedures that arrange and regulate the activities of employees.
+Any organization has regulations and procedures that arrange and monitor the activities of employees.
 However, these regulations are often unclear and complicated for new hires.
 Apart from that, it can be difficult for managers to track the implementation of these regulations.
-This results in lower employee performance and decreases the whole company efficiency.
+This results in lower employee performance and decreases the whole company’s efficiency.

-Business processes help you solve the problems mentioned.
-By describing all the procedures in form of business processes, you will make them transparent and understandable.
-Moreover, when describing processes you might find some unnecessary operations that consume a lot of time and money and exclude them from the processes.
+Business processes help you solve the problems mentioned above.
+By describing all procedures in the company in the form of business processes, you will make them transparent and understandable.
+Moreover, when describing processes, you might find some unnecessary operations that consume a lot of time and money and exclude them from the processes.
 By optimizing and improving business processes, you can improve the efficiency of the company.

 How to describe processes